 "If I leave, this time," Roberta said, "it's only here," she said, pointing to her head.
-"But not here," she continued, showing her bio-medically still-gifted hands.
+"But not here," she continued, looking at her bio-medically still-gifted hands.
 "Or here," she went on, putting her right hand over her heart, in a sacred pledge.
 "I promise," the pledge delivered to Terri, the universe, and herself.

 After feeding the 'cases' in the back room, Terri left the clinic feeling satisfied, or so it seemed to Roberta.
-Doctor R feared that perhaps she said too much to Terri that would be misinterpreted, but unsaid truths were as bad as formulated lies.
-So Roberta recalled from observing the harmless half-truths that became vicious lies which laced every aspect of the marriage her helpless, abused Cree mother had with her White father, who had become possessed by the Demon of evil in stages, culminating in Roberta becoming, in 'daddy's' eyes, his second and most favorite 'wife', and 'lover'.
-And from Kurt, college educated and politically suave 'manfriend', who she thought was the way out of 'daddy's' black hole, who wound up becoming a more effective drug dealer and enslaver than Roberta's father ever was.
-And from the time spent working for Tom Wilson, who seemed to represent the best elements of the academic and scientific world that Roberta wanted 'in' on more than anything else, until she was re-awakened once again to who she really was and how that was not what everyone around her wanted her to be.
+Doctor R feared that perhaps she said too much to Terri that would be misinterpreted.
+But unsaid truths were as bad as formulated lies.
+So Roberta recalled from observing the harmless half-truths that became vicious lies which laced every aspect of the marriage her helpless and abused Cree mother had with her White father.
+A sperm donor who had become possessed by the Demon of evil in stages, culminating in Roberta becoming, in 'daddy's' eyes, his second and most favorite 'wife', and 'lover'.
+And from Kurt, college educated and politically suave 'manfriend', who she thought was the way out of 'daddy's' black hole.
+Who wound up becoming a more effective drug dealer and enslaver than Roberta's father ever was.
+And from the time spent working for Tom Wilson, who seemed to represent the best elements of the academic and scientific world that Roberta wanted 'in' on more than anything else.
+Until she was re-awakened once again to who she really was and how that was not what everyone around her wanted her to be.

 Was it time for Roberta to re-find her ever-changing Inner Core?
-She asked that question of herself as she took off her surgical greens, and put on Granny's Buskskin coat.
+She asked that question of herself as she took off her surgical greens and put on Granny's Buckskin coat.
 Nothing came from the mirror, yet again.
 So, she asked Promethius, the wolf cub who was now living a happier life under her protection than the Greek god and Revolutionary who she named him after ever experienced.
 Promethius didn't have an answer.
-She asked Mahegan, twelve going on four year old (thanks to his younger brother) three legged canine co-survivor of three careers, five moves and a dozen internal transformations.
+She asked Mahegan, twelve going on four year old (thanks to his younger brother, Promethius) three legged canine co-survivor of three careers, five moves and a dozen internal transformations.
 "So, what do we do now?" she asked, hoping to reach the 'Merlin', or grandmother spirit, within the 'simple' canine.

-Mahegan pushed over the violin case, or as Cowboy Hank called it, 'the fiddle bag'.
+Mahegan pushed over the violin case left by a particularly wise client in place of monetary payment to Roberta for services rendered.
+Or as Cowboy Hank called it, 'the fiddle bag'.
 Magegan seemed to like the sound of the strings being made to vibrate with catgut, and had trained Promethius to howl along with the tunes.
 If indeed they were tunes.